 The only way to control oil flow is to pump it, this keeps the heater at a set temperature and very stable.

 This is the only option we have found that works.
+And works that well you can leave it come back in three hours and it hasn't changed.

 The thermostat now been added to the controller, should the heater or in our case, the water temperature to the radiator drop below 30c the thermostat cuts the oil flow off stopping the heater.